Samsung/tizen-docs/docs/application/web/guides/w3c/perf-opt/minify-js-css-w.md

 ### Prerequisites

 The commands used for installing and using Grunt work in the same manner, without any changes, across most of the major operating systems.
-To run the commands, you may need to use sudo (for Linux and BSD), or run your command shell as Administrator (for Windows®).
+To run the commands, you may need to use sudo (for Linux and BSD), or run your command shell as Administrator (for Windows&reg;).

 ### Installing Grunt